Relativistic location algorithm in curved spacetime: Relativistic location in flat spacetime

 \subsection{Transformation algorithm}

 Here, we describe an algorithm for computing the intersection point $X_{\rm c}$ from four emission points based on Lorentz transformations.
-To our knowledge, this algorithm has not been explicitly described in the literature before, though some of the methods may in principle be inferred from the diagrams presented in \cite{Coll2012} (which we reproduce here in Figs. \ref{fig:Cones_Single} and \ref{fig:Cones_Dual}).
-While these algorithms are not the most optimal, we present them here because they are physically intuitive and of conceptual utility.
+To our knowledge, this algorithm has not been explicitly described in the literature before, though some of the methods may in principle be inferred from the diagrams presented in \cite{Coll:2012dk} (which we reproduce here in Figs. \ref{fig:Cones_Single} and \ref{fig:Cones_Dual}).
+Since this algorithm distinguishes geometrically different configurations of the emission points, it is physically intuitive and of conceptual utility, and worth describing in detail here.
+Additionally, although this algorithm is not the most optimal one for the flat spacetime case, our implementation of it yields an improvement over a straightforward implementation of the formula of \cite{Coll:2009tm,Coll:2012dk} discussed below.

-The algorithm we describe requires that the emission points $\underline{X}$ are spacelike separated, or that:
+The algorithm we describe requires that the emission points $\underline{X}$ are spacelike separated, or that

 for all $I$, $J$.
 The frame in which the emission points $\underline{X}$ are defined will be called $\mathcal{A}$.
 From these points, one may construct three spacelike vectors $E_1$, $E_2$, $E_3$ in the following manner: